tanchonglim/zchedule/README.md

   - and more!

  ### Installation
- For installation, you need to have nodejs (with npm) and ionic cli installed
+ For installation, you need to have [NodeJS] and [Ionic CLI] installed

  After installing, remember to install the dependencies